darkstormgames/ToadOverlay/README.md

 ## Additional help
 After setting up your overlay, you can just write `help` in the DMs with the bot, to get some basic help on commands.
-For more help on using the commands and editing the overlay, refer to the [official tutorial post on MKC](https://www.mariokartcentral.com/forums/index.php?threads/toadoverlay-an-extension-bot-to-toad-for-streamers-and-more.10749/).
+For more help on using the commands and editing the overlay, refer to **[COMMANDS.md](COMMANDS.md)** for complete documentation or the **[official tutorial post on MKC](https://www.mariokartcentral.com/forums/index.php?threads/toadoverlay-an-extension-bot-to-toad-for-streamers-and-more.10749/)**.

 ----------------------------